01 November 2025

 What is a Refundable Accommodation Deposit?

-If you and your aged care home agree, you can ask your provider to deduct certain amounts from the lump sum you’ve already paid – for example the DAP and /or care fees.
-The RAD (minus any amounts deducted, as agreed) is refunded when you leave the aged care home.
+If you and your aged care home agree, you can ask the provider to deduct certain amounts from the RAD you’ve already paid, such as the DAP or care expenses.
+The remaining RAD, after any agreed deductions and retention, is refunded when you leave the aged care home.

 Are there any other costs?